wp-plugins/wp-songbook/readme.txt

 == Description ==

+= Special announcement: In the developers tab are prepared testing versions of plugin.
+Dont use it on public site and report every error to the topic in forum (in Support tab).
+Thank you :) =

 WP Songbook adds opportunity to manage song lyrics on your Wordpress based blog.
 It's simple tool to add lyrics or authors and share lyrics or other files that relates to it.
 For now it allows set Lyrics, Authors, Files, Youtube link and Speed.

 = Songs managing =